State-of-the-Edge/lfedge-landscape/README.md

 ## New Entries

 * Projects must be open source and hosted on or mirrored to GitHub.
-* AI, ML, and DL projects with at least 300 GitHub stars that clearly fit in an existing category are generally included.
+* Edge computing projects with at least 300 GitHub stars that clearly fit in an existing category are generally included.
 Put the project in the single category where it best fits.
 * We are unlikely to create a new category for projects as we'd rather find the best home with the current options.
 * Your project or company needs a logo and the logo needs to include the name.
 * Crunchbase organization should be the company or organization that controls the software.
 That is normally the owner of the trademark, whether or not a trademark has been formally filed.